 By Angela (Ceresnie) Prince, former Climb CEO

-Climb’s focus has always been career advancement — something we call the Career Transformation Process.
+Climb’s goal has always been career-focused education — something that’s a key part of what we call the Career Transformation Process.
 This is the process of: (1) determining you are interested in or need a new career or additional skills; (2) determining what that new career/skill set might be; and (3) getting the appropriate credentials and training to achieve these goals.

 Career Exploration